What is insurable interest?

 For instance, you can buy a life insurance policy on the life of your spouse when you are married.
 However, if you get divorced during the policy tenure, the coverage would not be affected.
 In the case of a claim, the insurance company would not ask you to establish an insurable interest in the life of your spouse.

-Who is eligible to have Insurable Interest in Life Insurance?
+Who is eligible to have an Insurable Interest in Life Insurance?

 In a life insurance policy, insurable interest is said to exist primarily in the following cases1 –